 In today’s economic climate, it is becoming harder and harder for Consumers to get Mortgage Approval for Home Purchasing.
 Banks and Insurance providers have changed their guidelines making it harder for all consumers to get Mortgage Financing Approved.
 As a consumer, once you have been turned away by your Bank, you have very limited options to enter the Home Ownership market.
 Have you considered Rent to Own?
-Do you understand enough about Rent to Own to know it is and has been a GREAT Option for many Families?
+Do you understand enough to know it is and has been a GREAT Option for many Families?
 What is stopping you from turning to Rent to own as a way to become a New Home Owner?
-Lets talk about some of the “perceived” risks of Rent to Own, what they mean to you and let us help you better understand what we feel are the msconceptions around “risk” associated with Rent to Own.
+Lets talk about some of the “perceived” risks, what they mean to you and let us help you better understand what we feel are the misconceptions around “risk” associated with Rent to Own.

-The general risk with any Rent to Own Program is associated mostly with the Exit Strategy of the Rent to Own Program and not the Entry.
-This means any improperly structured Rent to Own program is likely doomed to fail from the beginning but Consumers are rarely aware of this until they get to the end of their Rent to Own term.
-It is when they try to arrange an Exit Mortgage to exercise the Option to Purchase that they realize everything they did under their Rent to Own program was for “not”.
-This has “nothing” to do with the concept of Rent to Own and more to do with improperly structured Rent to Own Programs.
+The general risk with any Rent to Own Program is associated mostly with the Exit Strategy of the Program and not the Entry.
+This means any improperly structured program is likely doomed to fail from the beginning but Consumers are rarely aware of this until they get to the end of their Rent to Own term.
+It is when they try to arrange an Exit Mortgage to exercise the Option to Purchase that they realize everything they did under their program was for “nought.”
+This has “nothing” to do with the concept of Rent to Own and more to do with improperly structured Programs.

 So…What could make a Rent to Own Program risky?

 The first thing we need to address are the 2 “main” types of Rent to Own Programs.